 2000 Kelsey Grammer returns to Broadway for the first time since 1982 in the title role of William Shakespeare's Macbeth.
 Though initially announced to run 60 performances at the Music Box Theatre, it closes 10 days later after receiving mixed to negative reviews.

 2013 The world-premiere musical King Kong, a rock-fueled spin on beauty and the beast, opens at the Regent Theatre in Melbourne, Australia.
 It has a book by Craig Lucas and features a six-meter-tall puppet designed by Global Creatures that brings the massive silverback ape to life.
-Composer and arranger Marius de Vries created and oversees a score that features revamped versions of 1930s Broadway classics like "Get Happy," "I Wanna Be Loved By You," and "Brother Can You Spare a Dime," as well as new and existing songs from Robert Del Naja from Massive Attack, Sarah McLachlan, Justice, Guy Garvey from Elbow, and The Avalanches.
+Composer and arranger Marius de Vries created and oversees a score that features revamped versions of 1930s Broadway classics as well as new and existing songs from Robert Del Naja from Massive Attack, Sarah McLachlan, Justice, Guy Garvey from Elbow, and The Avalanches.
+A version of the musical, with a different creative team, opens on Broadway in 2018.